Carvago/career-framework/compensation.md

 # Compensation

-We don't have exact salary bands, we define **lower bounds** based on your [career track](career-tracks/readme.md) and [grade](grades.md).
+We don't have exact salary bands, we define **lower bounds** based on your [career track](readme.md#career-tracks) and [grade](grades.md).
 The main purpose of the lower bounds is to ensure **fairness** across whole tech team and that nobody is underpaid.
 And as you get better, it also ensures that getting a raise is **guaranteed**.
 So at the moment, it's mainly an "alerting" mechanism for managers rather than a magic formula that determines the exact salary, especially because we acknowledge that the competencies do not capture full spectrum of stuff that everyone does.

 ## Normalization

 The minimum salary is expressed in a normalized form, which is a monthly salary in Czech Republic in CZK.
-That is what majority of our team "thinks in", however we are a global company, employing people in multiple countries, paying in different currencies and offering different types of salaries (hourly rate, monthly, annual).
+That is what majority of our team "thinks in".
+However, we employ people in multiple countries, pay in different currencies and offer different types of salaries (hourly rate, monthly, annual).
 So in order to convert between salary and normalized salary use the following formulas:

 - `normalized = salary × period × currency × country`
 - **`salary = normalized / (period × currency × country)`**